 There are several subspecies of ostrich throughout Africa displaying variations in colour of plumage, legs and necks.

-Ostrich Huntable Species
+Huntable Ostrich Species

-- Southern - Struthio camelus australis
+- Southern Ostrich - Struthio camelus australis

-- Masai - Struthio camelus massaicus
+- Masai Ostrich - Struthio camelus massaicus

-- Somali - Struthio camelus molybdophanes
+- Somali Ostrich - Struthio camelus molybdophanes

 Ostrich Hunting Methods